 Applying a P2P architecture to enable secure service-to-service communication in serverless environments is a relatively new area of research.
-Existing service meshes [2, 5, 7, 8, 10] follow a centralized architecture, where dedicated registries forming the control plane are responsible for coordinating the microservice proxies of the data plane.
-Consul [23] adopts a more decentralized approach by using the Raft consensus protocol to distribute cluster state that is centrally maintained by the quorum leader node.
-The work in [34] also relies on service registry to store data regarding registered services; the registry acts as a DNS server resolving human-readable names to services hashes that can be queried on top of a Distributed Hash Table (DHT) structure.
-THEMIS provides a holistic decentralized design where the information concerning the nodes and the application-specific data they provide, e.g., microservices, are stored on the DHT nodes themselves obliviating the need for a service registry.
-However, rather than having the DHT table store the data itself such as IPFS [15], it only stores the pointer(s), i.e., the node identifier(s)) of the node(s) that claims to be holder(s) for that data.
-As such, THEMIS avoids several challenges at the cost of an additional indirection-e.g., value staleness, continuous or infinite streams, and redistribution over heterogeneous deployments.
+Existing service meshes [1, 2, 4] follow a centralized architecture, where dedicated registries forming the control plane are responsible for coordinating the microservice proxies of the data plane.
+Consul [16] adopts a more decentralized approach by using the Raft consensus protocol to distribute cluster state that is centrally maintained by the quorum leader node.
+The work in [25] also relies on service registry to store data regarding registered services; the registry acts as a DNS server resolving human-readable names to services hashes that can be queried on top of a Distributed Hash Table (DHT) structure.
+THEMIS provides a holistic decentralized design where the information concerning the nodes and the application-specific data, e.g., microservices, they provide are stored on the DHT nodes themselves obliviating the need for a service registry.
+However, rather than having the DHT table store the data itself such as IPFS [8], it only stores the pointer(s) (i.e., node identifier(s)) of the node(s) that claims to be holder(s) for that data.
+As such, Themis avoids several challenges at the cost of an additional indirection-e.g., value staleness, continuous or infinite streams, and redistribution over heterogeneous deployments.

-A previous generation P2P architectures addressed scalability problems outside the serverless computing domain-e.g., Chord [45, 49], Kademlia [37], Can [43], Tapestry [50].
-The distributed nature of these architectures exposes them inherently to important attacks [46, 47], and thus many extensions provide authentication in distributed systems using a single root of trust [1, 20, 21] or identity-based cryptography [19, 27, 28, 35].
-Other works try to overcome single points of failure by using threshold cryptography [12, 44], consensus protocols [40, 41] and reputation mechanisms [18, 24].
-THEMIS focuses on decentralized identity management, where nodes can directly authenticate themselves on their own without being previously paired with another entity; thus, THEMIS does not necessitate the support of a public key infrastructure (PKI) as done in QUIC [36] and mTLS [32]-the protocol adopted by the majority of service meshes.
+A previous generation P2P architectures addressed scalability problems outside the serverless computing domain-e.g., Chord [36], Kademlia [28].
+The distributed nature of these architectures exposes them inherently to important attacks [38, 39], and thus many extensions provide authentication in distributed systems using a single root of trust [13, 14] or identity-based cryptography [12, 26].
+Other works try to overcome single points of failure by using threshold cryptography [6, 34], consensus protocols [31, 32] and reputation mechanisms [11, 18].
+Themis focuses on decentralized identity management, where nodes can directly authenticate themselves on their own without being previously paired with another entity; thus, Themis does not necessitate the support of a public key infrastructure (PKI) as done in QUIC [27] and mTLS [23]-the protocol adopted by the majority of service meshes.

-To provide authentication THEMIS uses self-certifying identities [38] by constructing the identity that peers have in the overlay from their public key.
+To provide authentication Themis uses self-certifying identities [29] by constructing the identity that peers have in the overlay from their public key.
 This obliviates the need for a certificate to associate the identity that a peer has with a specific public key.
-The certificate can be issued by a Certificate Authority (CA) or the peer itself, i.e., self-signed certificates, as done in [48] and in [39]that embeds in the initial handshake a signed identity payload to authenticate the static public key of the Noise_XX [31] protocol.
-Self-certifying identities have been used in the past in P2P architectures [13, 42] to prevent eclipse and sybil attacks.
-THEMIS focuses on different problems-confidentiality, message integrity, and message authentication/linkability-complementing these works rather than competing against them.
-In SECIO [16], an earlier secure transport protocol for IPFS and libp2p [6], peers use self-certifying identities without relying on certificates.
-THEMIS provides stronger security guarantees than SECIO, e.g., allowing key confirmation and resisting against identity-misbinding attacks.
+The certificate can be issued by a Certificate Authority (CA) or the peer itself (i.e. self-signed certificates) as done in [40] and in [30]-that embeds in the initial handshake a signed identity payload to authenticate the static public key of the Noise_XX [22] protocol.
+Self-certifying identities have been used in the past in P2P architectures [7, 33] to prevent eclipse and sybil attacks.
+Themis focuses on different problems-confidentiality, message integrity, and message authentication/linkability-complementing these works rather than competing against them.
+In SECIO [9], an earlier secure transport protocol for IPFS and libp2p [3], peers use self-certifying identities without relying on certificates.
+Themis provides stronger security guarantees than SECIO, e.g., allowing key confirmation [17] and resisting against identity-misbinding attacks [35].